mishide/Orthopedic_Classification/readme.md

 Project
 ========================================================

-<b>This Machine Learning project demonstrates and improvement in sensitivies of x-ray results from 56% to 97%.
+<b>This Machine Learning project demonstrates an improvement of x-ray result sensitivies (true positives) from 56% to 97%.
 The model provided is a validation tool, useful in saving cost, time, and stress for radiologists.
 By learning from correctly labeled results, performing a statistical method of simultaneous comparisons on angles, and flagging the most probably results, radiologists can validate especially the most challenging "boundry" cases. </b>